Get Rates Near You!

 Ticker symbol

-Near the top of the chart is the company name, followed by the symbol “AAPL.”
+The company name is near the top of the chart, followed by the symbol “AAPL.”
 That is called a ticker symbol, and these play a very important role whenever you buy or sell stocks.

 Sometimes, different companies can have similar names.
-To avoid confusion when trading, each stock is assigned a unique ticker symbol.
+Each stock is assigned a unique ticker symbol to avoid confusion when trading.
 When trading, you should use this symbol to specify the exact stock you want to buy or sell.

 Ticker symbols can be a variety of lengths, but most are from one to four letters long.
 Always look up the precise ticker symbol for the stock you want to buy.